Why do you save and plant trees instead of doing something else?

 Furthermore, they help to fight against climate change, reignite natural water cycles, mitigate the spread of deserts, and revitalize "unusable" areas into fertile farmlands and woods.

-However, planting trees also goes much further--it helps to raise the quality of life of Earth's people significantly, especially in less developed areas.
+Planting trees helps to raise the quality of life of Earth's people significantly, especially in less developed areas.
 By producing nutritious, fresh forest goods they support local economies and the health of the people who live in them.

 Furthermore, trees provide life and a stable ecosystem for countless species--many of which are now endangered due to rampant deforestation.
 They also contribute geologically, helping to stabilize coastlines and mountainsides.

-By planting trees you do many, many things:
+By saving and planting trees you do many, many things:

 Trees truly are superheros.
 To learn about even more reasons, view the benefits of planting trees.